aradi/fypp/docs/fypp.rst

     end if
   #:endcall

-The `call` directive takes the name of the macro to be called as argument.
-The lines between the opening and closing directives will be rendered and then passed as Python text argument to the macro.
-If the macro has more than one arguments, the `nextarg` directive can be used to separate the arguments from each other::
+The `call` directive takes the name of the callable as argument.
+The lines between the opening and closing directives will be rendered and then passed as Python string argument to the callable.
+If the callable has more than one arguments, the `nextarg` directive can be used to separate the arguments from each other::